toystars/react-native-multiple-select/README.md

 | submitButtonColor | No   | Background color for submit button  |
 | submitButtonText | No   | Text displayed on submit button  |

+## Note

+- When using the `single` prop, `selectedItems` should still be passed in as an array of selected object.
+Also, when an item is selected in the single mode, the selected item is returned as an array of object.

+- The `items` props must be passed as an array of objects with a compulsory `name` key present in each object as the name key is used to display the items in the options component.

 ### Removing all selected items